MaxMax2016/Flamed-TTS/README.md

 pip install -r requirements.txt
 ```

-If you plan to train the model yourself, a GPU is advised.
-However, you can still generate samples using our pretrained models without a GPU.
+To train the model yourself, a GPU is recommended for optimal performance.
+However, you can generate samples using our pretrained models without requiring a GPU.

 # 🚀 Inference